2023 SAG-AFTRA strike

-From July 14 to November 9, 2023, the American actors' union SAG-AFTRA (Screen Actors Guild–American Federation of Television and Radio Artists) went on strike over a labor dispute with the Alliance of Motion Picture and Television Producers (AMPTP).
+From July 14 to November 9, 2023, the American actors' union Screen Actors Guild–American Federation of Television and Radio Artists (SAG-AFTRA) went on strike over a labor dispute with the Alliance of Motion Picture and Television Producers (AMPTP).
 It was the longest actors' strike against the film and TV studios in Hollywood history.
-Its duration overlapped significantly with the 2023 Writers Guild of America strike.

-Along with the 2023 Writers Guild of America strike (which ended on September 27, 2023), it was part of a series of broader Hollywood labor disputes.
-Both the 2023 SAG-AFTRA and WGA strikes contributed to the biggest interruption to the American film and television industries since the impact of the COVID-19 pandemic in 2020 just three years prior.
-In addition to standing in solidarity with the writers, the strike was led by changes in the industry caused by streaming and its effect on residuals, as well as other new technologies like AI and digital recreation.
+Along with the 2023 Writers Guild of America strike (which ended on September 27, 2023), the SAG-AFTRA strike was part of a series of broader Hollywood labor disputes.
+Both the 2023 SAG-AFTRA and WGA strikes contributed to the biggest interruption to the American film and television industries since the impact of the COVID-19 pandemic in 2020.
+In addition to standing in solidarity with the writers, the strike was led by changes in the industry caused by streaming and its effect on residuals, as well as other new technologies such as AI and digital recreation.
 It marked the first time that actors initiated a labor dispute in the U.S. since the 1980 actors strike and the first time that actors and writers have walked out simultaneously since 1960.

 Negotiations between SAG-AFTRA and the AMPTP took place from October 2 to October 11 and resumed on October 24.
 On November 8, 2023, a tentative deal between the two sides was reached.
 Striking ended on November 9 at 12:01 a.m.
 PST.
-On December 5, the SAG-AFTRA membership officially ratified the contract with over 78% of members voting in favor of it.
+On December 5, the SAG-AFTRA membership officially ratified the contract with over 78% of members voting in favor.